n-ika/n-ika.github.io/research.markdown

 # **Current**
 <br>

-I) **Strategy of internal noise manipulation**
+I) **Adaptation through focus and switch mechanisms**

-This work is done with Naomi Feldman and Bill Idsardi.
-We are modeling a potential mechanism that describes how listeners focus on reliable parts of the speech signal, while they ignore whatever is irrelevant in that moment.
+This doctoral work was advised by Naomi Feldman and Bill Idsardi.
+The aim was to model a potential mechanism of adaptation in listening to speech in noise.
+This mechanism describes how listeners focus on reliable parts of the speech signal, while they ignore whatever is irrelevant in that moment.
 Speech carries redudant information (cues) pointing to linguistics units we are looking for in the signal.
 However, at any given moment, there may be noise or uncertainty present about how reliable these cues are.
-To maximize the information rate we are getting from the signal, we are proposing an internal perceptual strategy.
+To maximize the information rate we are getting from the signal, we are proposing an internal perceptual strategy that focuses on the reliable parts of speech (cues) at any specific moment.
 For robust perception, listeners internally allow the unreliable parts of the signal to become so uncertain that they become irrelevant and focus only the reliable parts.

 This project is aiming to show that perception is extremely flexible: we can pull relevant information out of the speech signal, despite any present noise, by internal adaptation that is guided by our statistical knowledge of speech sounds.